 Chemistry helps us understand the world in which we live from the food we eat, to the cars we drive, to the clothes we wear, and to the vitamins & medicines we take, or even how to solve crimes.
 Chemistry often is called the ‘central science’ because it connects other sciences to each other; such as biology, environmental science, material science, and physics.
 The Chemistry program provides a strong foundation in the principles and practices of modern chemistry by emphasizing fundamental topics in chemistry and related STEM courses.
 Additionally, this program offers multiple opportunities for hands-on experience of testing theories in the laboratory.

 Chemistry (Associate of Science)

 The chemistry program provides a strong foundation in the principles and practices of modern chemistry by emphasizing fundamental topics in chemistry-related STEM courses.
-Additionally, this program gives students the discipline and hands-on experience of testing theories in the laboratory.
+This program gives students the discipline and hands-on experience of testing theories in the laboratory.
 Chemists are the people who transform the everyday materials around us into amazing things including research and development of pharmaceuticals, materials, policies and regulations, personal care products, and much more.
 This program prepares students for admission into a chemistry or related science baccalaureate program, pre-medical/dental program, pharmacy school or secondary teaching.
-The computer literacy requirement will be met throughout the course work in the degree program.

 Required Courses & Learning Outcomes